Heroes in oriented complete multipartite graphs: Related and further works

-When $F$ is a disjoint union of stars, as mentioned in the introduction, the authors of~\cite{ACN21} conjectured that heroes in $\F(F)$ were the same as heroes in tournaments, and one of the main result of this paper disproves this conjecture.
+When $F$ is a disjoint union of stars, the authors of~\cite{ACN21} conjectured that heroes in $\F(F)$ were the same as heroes in tournaments, and Theorem~\ref{thm:ce} disproves this conjecture (recall that $\F(K_1 + TT_2)$ is the class of \omgs).

 Since $\F(F_1) \subseteq \F(F_2)$ whenever $F_1$ is an induced subgraph of $F_2$, and given our knowledge on heroes in $\F(F)$ when $F$ is an oriented star, let us focus on disjoint union of stars where each connected component is $K_1$, $TT_2$ or $\ora{P}_3$.